ickb/proposal/README.md

 1. In the first transaction the user:
     - Requests the withdrawal from some protocol controlled deposits.
-    - Burns an exactly equivalent total amount of iCKB tokens and receipts.
+    - Respectfully to that quantity, burns a bigger or equal amount of iCKB tokens and receipts.
 2. The second transaction is just a regular Nervos DAO second withdrawal step.

 As seen in [iCKB/CKB Exchange Rate Calculation](#ickbckb-exchange-rate-calculation) for each deposit and receipt the equivalent amount of iCKB is well defined.
 The only difference being the incentivization: requesting the withdrawal from an oversized deposit is incentivized by a 10% discount on the amount exceeding a standard deposit.